 So how does a bad credit auto loan get you closer to your dream car?
-Well, if you deal with a company like Auto Credit Express that only works with dealers that report your excellent payment history to the three major credit bureaus, then you can see some very positive gains on your credit report.
+The majority of lenders and dealers report your excellent payment history to the three major credit bureaus, so you should see some very positive gains on your credit report.
 Better scores mean a better rate in the future, which means your dream car will be that much closer.

 However, it's important to be mindful that many lenders, especially small lenders, do not always report your timely payments.
 They may be more than happy to report when you miss a payment, but they should be documenting your responsible behavior too.

 But what do you do if you're trying to stay within your spending means, but cannot get your family of six into a budget five seat sedan?
 Obviously, money is tight, but you need just a bit more than your credit will allow.
 What do you do?

 Larger Down Payment - By increasing the money down, you minimize the amount of risk to the lender should they have to come back and repossess the car for late payments.
 However, this can mean anything from putting a little more down, to putting down up to half the cost of the vehicle, depending on how big of a gap you are trying to overcome.

 And given the popularity of people asking for zero down payments, this is not an option most people consider.
 Still, it's one that works, especially for people who suffer from bad credit due to situational circumstances.